Recoskie/JDasm/docs/Code.md

 <br />

-What will change is you will see it moves a number into a register and adds it with the value.
-Writes it back to memory at the location of your variable.
+What will change is you will see it moves a number into a register and adds it with the value, writes it back to memory at the location of your variable.

 <br />